INDICATIONS, SAFETY, AND WARNINGS

 - In conjunction with the Endologix Powerlink™* endograft

 - The long-term performance of the EndoAnchor™ implant has not been established.
-All patients should be advised endovascular aneurysm treatment requires long-term, regular follow-up to assess the patient’s health status and endograft performance, and the EndoAnchor™ implant does not reduce this requirement.
+All patients should be advised endovascular aneurysm treatment requires long-term, regular follow-up visits to assess the patient’s health status and endograft performance.
+The EndoAnchor™ implant does not reduce this requirement.

-- The performance of the EndoAnchor™ implant has not been evaluated for securing multiple endograft components to one another.
+- The performance of the EndoAnchor™ implant has not been evaluated for securing multiple endograft components together.
 Not securing EndoAnchor™ implants into aortic tissue could result in graft fabric damage, component separation, and resultant Type III endoleaks.

 - The performance of the EndoAnchor™ implant has not been evaluated in vessels other than the aorta.
 Use of the EndoAnchor™ implant to secure endografts to other vessels may result in adverse patient consequences such as vascular perforation, bleeding, or damage to adjacent structures.